How Wild Flower Hour started

 How to take part

-Every Sunday 8-9pm, we all share photographs of wild plants we've spotted in bloom across Britain & Ireland during the previous week.
+Every Sunday 8-9pm, we all share photographs of wild or naturalised plants we've spotted in bloom across Britain & Ireland during the previous week.

 You can also follow Wildflower Hour posts on Facebook or on Instagram.

-If you like #wildflowerhour and want to start doing a bit more plant-spotting, check out our 16 Helpful Hints for Getting Started in botany here.
+If you like #wildflowerhour and want to do a bit more plant-spotting, check out our Helpful Hints for Getting Started in botany.

 Find out what's going on in your area here.